An HSA works like a personal bank account, using tax-free contributions and rolling over any unused balances.

 - 5498-SA – reports all contributions to your HSA

 Contributions can be made to your HSA up to April 15 or the tax return due date of the following tax year.
-For example, if you qualify for an HSA in 2019, you may deposit funds for that year until April 15, 2020.
-Contributions that are made between January 1 and April 15 for the previous year are called prior-year contributions.
+For example, if you qualify for an HSA in 2020, you may deposit funds for that year until April 15, 2021.
+Generally contributions that are made between January 1 and April 15 for the previous year are called prior-year contributions.
 HSA owners must make a written election to treat a contribution as a prior-year contribution.
 If you are making a prior-year contribution, please see an advisor for assistance.

 Any individual, including an eligible individual’s employer, may contribute to an HSA on behalf of an HSA owner.